xvtyzn/ider/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of ider is to …
+This package is a test version of the polaris package.
+The polaris package provides a set of useful functions for single cell genome analysis, and this package is designed to test and investigate some of them for inclusion in polaris.

 ## Installation